Dulles International Airport Main Terminal: 1970s and early 1980s

 The expansion plans were renewed in 1976, when the FAA directed Peat, Marwick & Mitchell to revise the airport's master plan.
 At that point, the terminal expansion was planned to cost $15 million; it was to be part of a $150–190 million overhaul of the airport.
 The NCPC expressed concerns that the east–west annexes would overshadow the original design, and preservationists advocated for the terminal to be designated as a landmark, restricting changes to the structure.
 Ultimately, HOK designed two small annexes along the southern facade for additional mobile lounge gates.
 These annexes measured 50 ft wide, about the same as the mobile lounges' lengths, and were built in a similar style to the original terminal.
 The FAA hired Frank Briscoe Co. in early 1978 to expand the terminal, and work began that September.
 The same year, the control tower's radome was replaced.
 The project freed up space in the original terminal for baggage handling, and the FAA awarded a contract to expand the baggage-handling facilities in late 1979.
 HOK's expansion was completed in 1980.
 By then, customs facilities had been moved to an adjacent temporary structure with four mobile-lounge bays.

-The expansion came just as patronage at Dulles Airport dropped sharply.
+The expansion came just as patronage at Dulles Airport dropped sharply, in part because of the inconvenience of accessing and using the airport.
 To attract business, the FAA began allowing small planes to load or unload directly at the terminal itself.
 The FAA rejected plans to add more airline gates to the terminal, citing esthetic concerns and a lack of space.
 Instead, in 1983, the agency proposed a "midfield concourse" in the middle of the apron, from which passengers could load onto planes directly.
 The first midfield concourse was hastily built and could be accessed only by the mobile lounges.